 access_token_ref.env | string | No | Name of an environment variable containing the token string. |

-${VAR_NAME} placeholder substitution applies to user config files.
-When using a config file you must supply a token — MCPJungle cannot print a generated one to the console.
+The same ${VAR_NAME} placeholder substitution applies to user config files.
+When using a config file you must supply a token — Mcpjungle cannot print a generated one to the console.